bahmutov/cypress-examples/docs/index.md

 - Check the [table has some columns](./recipes/table-column-order.md) in the expected order
 - [Pick even, odd, or custom index elements](./recipes/filter-elements.md) using jQuery pseudo-classes like `:even`, `:odd`, `eq()`, `gt()`, and `lt()`
 - [Input value matching a regular expression](./recipes/input-value.md)
+- Find the table row with the [exact table cell text](./recipes/table-cell.md)

 ### Selecting an option recipes